 The only way to capture the scene with the moon properly exposed, is to take two separate shots of the scene – one with the foreground properly exposed and the moon overexposed and one with the moon properly exposed and the foreground objects heavily underexposed.
 Take a look at the following two shots:

 As you can see, I shot the above two images in two separate exposures – one with foreground properly exposed, one with the moon.
 Here is the combined shot that I did in Photoshop in just 2 minutes:

-No matter how good your image comes out of the camera, I still recommend doing some post-processing in Photoshop to enhance the look of your moon image.
-Take a look at this photo of the moon, straight out of the camera:
+No matter how good your image comes out of the camera, I still recommend doing some post-processing to enhance the look of your Moon image.
+Take a look at this photo of the Moon, straight out of the camera: